Soft/enum-kinds/README.md

 # Issues

-While the crate is fairly simple, issues are still possible.
+While the crates are fairly simple, issues are still possible.
 If you encounter any problems using these crates, please report them at [the issue tracker](https://bitbucket.org/Soft/enum-kinds/issues).